 The Minnesota food stamps program has certain eligibility requirements in place to determine who can receive benefits from SNAP.
 In order to qualify for these benefits, you must meet the food stamps eligibility requirements, which include an assessment of your household makeup, income, assets and more.

-The maximum gross income that a single-person household can earn per month to meet the SNAP income guidelines in Minnesota is $1,760.
-For each additional person in the household, the income limit goes up by $594.
-Therefore, a family of three can earn no more than $2,858 in gross monthly household income.
-Download our free guide to learn more about food stamps qualifications.
+The maximum monthly gross income that a single person can earn and meet the SNAP income guidelines in Minnesota is $1,396.
+However, a single senior applicant may still qualify with a monthly gross income of up to $2,265.
+Download our free guide to learn more about food stamp qualifications.

 Individuals who receive Supplemental Security Income, general assistance or Minnesota Supplemental Aid may qualify for stamps.
 The same is true for those who get Transition Year Child Care or sliding fee child care assistance from the state.
 Minnesota residents enrolled in the diversionary work program may also qualify.